 Fentanyl is short-lasting, so why do I have to wait so long to start Suboxone?

 While fentanyl is a short-lasting opioid, it is absorbed into the body’s fat tissue and then slowly released for days following the last use of fentanyl.
-That means there is a slow but steady release of fentanyl happening—enough to cause precipitated withdrawals.
+That means there is a slow but steady release of fentanyl attaching to your opioid receptors—enough to cause precipitated withdrawals if you replace that fentanyl with Suboxone.

 How can I prevent precipitated withdrawal?

-To prevent precipitated withdrawal, patients need to wait until the fentanyl is almost completely cleared out of their bodies before beginning Suboxone.
-This can be challenging, since the person has to be in withdrawal for several days to avoid an even stronger withdrawal condition (precipitated withdrawal).
+To prevent precipitated withdrawal, wait until the fentanyl is almost completely cleared out of your body before beginning Suboxone.
+This can be challenging, since you have to be in withdrawal for several days to avoid an even stronger withdrawal from taking Suboxone.
 Because the waiting period can be hard, a lot of patients do not wait the recommended amount of time.

 However, a technique known as microdosing shows promise.
-In microdosing, patients are given small doses of Suboxone at short intervals to slowly replace the fentanyl molecules attached to opioid receptors with buprenorphine.
+In microdosing, patients are given small doses of Suboxone at short intervals to slowly replace the fentanyl molecules that are attached to your opioid receptors.
 This slow replacement prevents precipitated withdrawal.
 Oftentimes doses as small as 0.5 mg or 1 mg are taken (instead of the usual 8 mg).
 This can be most easily achieved by cutting the Suboxone strip into small pieces (this is harder to do with the tablet form).

-Where can people be treated for opioid use disorder (OUD)?
+Where can I be treated for opioid use disorder (OUD)?

-QuickMD is the largest medication-assisted treatment service in the United States.
-We treat tens of thousands of patients each month from the convenience of their home via telemedicine.
+QuickMD is the largest tele-MOUD (medication for opioid use disorder via telemedicine) service in the United States.
+We treat tens of thousands of patients each month from the convenience of their home.
+If you’d like to speak with a provider about beign prescribed Suboxone via tele-MOUD, get in touch today.